DabbinDallas/A4K_Recommendations/Addon Setup Guides/POV Setup Guide.md

 # POV
 ## POV is an add-on that allows you to stream movies and TV shows from premium sources.
 Based on Fen, POV is very fast, and it has many of the features from its predecessor.
-Its also the easiest to setup, having a scraper module built-in which steps a long step that the other popular add-ons require to function.
+Its also the easiest to setup, having a scraper module built-in which removes a long step that the other popular add-ons require to function.
 > [!WARNING]
 > - Requires at least one paid premium provider (eg.Real Debrid, Premiumize, All-Debrid, etc.)
 > - Requires a Watchlist Provider to keep track of your watch history across devices and access categories for streaming service-like browsing (Popular, Trending, Genres)